CarmineCella/f8/README.md

 ### Processing libraries

 *f8* comes with several libraries, dedicated to signal processing and machine learning.
-Ammong the functionalities there are:
+Among the functionalities there are:

 * [fft/ifft](examples/cross_synth.tcl)
 * [convolution](examples/reverb.tcl)